 Short answer, yes.
 You can always ask for anything.

 However, it’s pretty difficult to get people excluded from a meeting.
-Look at the two bullet points above in the photo:
+Look at the two bullet points in this snippet from IDEA.

 - an individual who can interpret the instructional implications of evaluation results . . .